guigem/nyc-crashes/README.md

 ## Aim of this project

 The goal of this project is to clean a [dataset](https://data.cityofnewyork.us/Public-Safety/Motor-Vehicle-Collisions-Crashes/h9gi-nx95 "Title"), which represents crashes that occured in New York City, in order to run machine learning algorihtms.
 This task requires a certain number of steps that will be exposed and explained below.
 The end result should not contain any missing values, no dupplicates and data formats should be correct.
-Moreover, the dataset should be optimized in order to on the one hand, be statistically correct and on the other hand, be as informative as possible.
+Moreover, the dataset should be optimized in order to, on the one hand, be statistically correct and, on the other hand, be as informative as possible.

 ## Repository content